unahouExosite/docs/guides/user-management.md

     Now you can deploy the local change and then try on the query page.

-    Go to [https://&lt;your_domain_name&gt;/queryEmail.html] before login.
+    Go to [https://&lt;your_domain_name&gt;/queryEmail.html] without login.
 Query with an existing email address.

     ![Query Email by Public](../assets/query-email-by-public.png)

+    Next, signup at [https://<your_domain_name>/signup.html] from example User-Signup for getting a new user that has been assigned with roles.

-    Login through [https://&lt;your_domain_name&gt;/login.html] from example User-Login and back to query page to submit your email address.
-Because the current user is the owner, it will return full info.
+    Login with the new user at [https://&lt;your_domain_name&gt;/login.html] from example User-Login and then back to [https://&lt;your_domain_name&gt;/queryEmail.html] to query with your email address.
+Because the current user has owner role, it will return full info.

     ![Query Email by Owner](../assets/query-email-by-owner.png)